 We do not expect a surplus in the General Fund in the first year because that money is needed to pay for extra trucks, carts, and staff to start the service expansion, and to pay for the affordability rebate program.
 Once the expanded program costs are stabilized, additional money in the General Fund will be allocated to programs and services that benefit all residents and businesses through the regular budget process.

-Will there be a discount for low-income households?
+Is there a discount for low-income households?

 Yes.
 Denver will be one of only a few cities in the United States that provides a discount on trash services for low-income households.
 Eligibility for the instant rebate will be based on household income and the number of people in the home, according to the Area Median Income table(PDF, 144KB).
 Customers will be able to register for the instant rebate before the new service begins.
 Renters are eligible to apply for the rebate as well.